ghaerr/agg-2.6/README.md

 The library examples show the amazing capabilities of the AGG C++ template library.
 There are scripts for autogen and configure in the source directory, but haven't found these to work well, and they're not needed to build the demos anyways.
-X11, SDL2 and Win32 are supported for the demo builds, which visually show various complex rendering pipelines in the library.
+X11, SDL2, Nano-X and Win32 are supported for the demo builds, which visually show various complex rendering pipelines in the library.
 These should build on OSX and Linux (OSX is currently tested).
 There is additional untested platform support for MacOS Carbon, BeOS and AmigaOS.